 Staying late every day, with no compensation, means you’re being taken advantage of by a company that cares more about profits than their employees.

 Work isn’t the only thing happening in your life and a good employer will know that.

 Of course, having a caring employer doesn’t necessarily equate to never working late or having to do extra work; it means working for a company that can manage their time and employees well, along with sufficiently rewarding extra time at work with the proper pay and recognition.

 It’s also crucial that if something isn’t right at a company, employees always feel comfortable bringing it up without fear of retaliation.
 This isn’t the playground in the third grade.

 No employer should pressure or bully their employees into staying quiet about a problem.
 If a company is open to communicating and to listening to the issues within their company, then they’re also a company that truly values and cares about its workers.

-Luckily, there are some great resources that exist today to check in with companies to see what their employees have to say about them.
+Luckily, some great resources exist today to check in with companies to see what their employees have to say about them.
 Glassdoor.com or Indeed.com are great places to research potential employers and find out if they respect work-life boundaries.